sls1005/NimCPPClass/README.md

 echo foo.get()
 ```

 In the above example, `B` inherits `A`.
 The mode is default to `public`.
-You may use some pragma-like syntax to change it.
+This can be changed by using some pragma-like syntax.

 ```nim
 import cppclass